-To summarize, we find that the choice to fit the abundance distribution with a $\beta$ model along with a constant plateau is a good compromise between a comprehensive physical modelization and the data quality and that it is adequate to effectively describe a large sample of clusters observed with Chandra with a wide range in mass, redshift, and exposure time.
-While a twocomponent model is physically motivated and favoured by the data, a more sophisticated approach is not able to extract more information.
+To summarize, we find that the choice to fit the abundance distribution with a $\beta$ model plus a constant plateau is a good compromise between a comprehensive physical modelization and the data quality, and it is adequate to effectively describe a large sample of clusters observed with Chandra with a wide range in mass, redshift, and exposure time.
+While a two-component model is physically motivated and favoured by the data, more sophisticated approach are not able to extract more information.
 Ideally, we should try to have more handle on the abundance profile at large radii.
 However, due to the limited field of view of ACIS, but mostly because of the rapidly decreasing signal, this is unfeasible.
-In fact, as we already mentioned, despite that the surface brightness is detected up to $r{500}$ in most of our clusters, at radii larger than $0.4r{500}$ , the spectral analysis would be strongly affected by uncertainties in the background subtraction.
+In fact, as we already mentioned, despite that the surface brightness is detected up to $r{500}$ in most of our clusters, at radii larger than $0.4 r{500}$ the spectral analysis would be strongly affected by uncertainties in the background subtraction.
 There are two ways to tackle this issue.
-The first is to use XMM-Newton for the clusters that have been observed with both instruments, exploiting the $\sim 5 \times$ larger collecting efficiency and the larger field of view.
+The first is to use XMM-Newton for the clusters that have been observed with both instruments, exploiting the $\sim 5 \times$ larger collecting efficiency, and the larger field of view.
 However, the discrepancy in the temperature measurements between Chandra and XMM-Newton (e.g., Schellenberger et al. 2015) increases the complexity of such a combined analysis.
-The second method is to wait for the X-ray micro-calorimeter Resolve onboard XRISM, which is able to identify the iron line thanks to the $\sim 10 \times$ larger spectral
+The second method is to wait for the X-ray micro-calorimeter Resolve onboard XRISM, able to identify the iron line thanks to the $\sim 10 \times$ larger spectral resolution, in external regions of nearby clusters where angular resolution is not an issue, despite this will require a sizeable investment of observing time due to the limited grasp of the bolometer.
+The first method goes beyond the goal of this paper and it is deferred to a further work on the entire Chandra and XMM-Newton archives.
+The second approach is definitely a time-consuming but promising way to use XRISM to attack this problem (see Kitayama et al. 2014, for more XRISM science related to clusters), as we will mention also in the discussion Section.